Skip to main content

 The federal states help with the ongoing development of international youth policy and youth work via the Conference of Youth and Family Ministers (Jugend- und Familienministerkonferenz, JFMK).
 JFMK is the expert committee of federal state ministers and senators responsible for child, youth and family policy.
 It discusses and decides on key matters of child, youth and family policy.
 BMFSFJ, the German Parliamentary Committee on Family Affairs, Senior Citizens, Women and Youth (Available in German) and the Association of German Cities (Deutsche Städtetag) are guests of JFMK.
 JFMK resolutions are prepared by the Working group of the highest state youth and family authorities (Arbeitsgemeinschaft der Obersten Landesjugend- und Familienbehörden, AGJF).

 Education, parenting, research and cultural matters are discussed at the Standing Conference of the Ministers of Education and Cultural Affairs (Kultusministerkonferenz).
-The aim is to reach a consensus on matters of nationally relevant culture policy and to share concerns.

 Cross-sectorial cooperation